Department for Digital, Culture, Media and Sport: Other responsibilities

-Other responsibilities of DCMS include listing of historic buildings, scheduling of ancient monuments, export licensing of cultural goods, and management of the Government Art Collection (GAC).
+Other responsibilities of DCMS include listing of English historic buildings, scheduling of English ancient monuments, export licensing of cultural goods, and management of the Government Art Collection (GAC).

 The Secretary of State has responsibility for the maintenance of the land and buildings making up the historic Royal Estate under the Crown Lands Act 1851.
 These inherited functions, which were once centralised in the Office of Works, are now delivered as follows: